-For the basic eligibility requirements for naturalization, take a look at Nolo’s article on “Who Can Apply for U.S. Citizenship.”
+For the basic naturalization eligibility requirements, take a look Who Can Apply for U.S. Citizenship.

 When USCIS reviews a former asylee's application for naturalization, it wants to make sure that the person's underlying asylum claim was bona fide, or real.
-This means that the agency may look very closely at the person's naturalization application and history in the United States to make sure that it is consistent with the reasons he or she requested asylum.
+This means that the agency might look closely at the person's naturalization application and history in the United States to make sure that it is consistent with the reasons he or she requested asylum.

-For example, if a man requested asylum because he feared persecution in his home country based on his homosexuality, and then that man marries a woman in the United States, USCIS may wonder if he lied about his sexual orientation on his asylum application.
+For example, if a man requested asylum because he feared persecution in his home country based on his homosexuality, and then that man marries a woman in the United States, USCIS might wonder if he lied about his sexual orientation on his asylum application.

 Do not wait for USCIS to request this documentation from you.
 Instead, your best course of action is likely to include it, along with a letter explaining the situation, in your initial application.
 This will show USCIS that you are being completely honest with it and understand the likely concerns.

-The basis of an asylum application is that the applicant fears persecution in his or her home country, and when that person regularly travels there, it appears that the fear and the risk of persecution were actually very low.
-If you have travelled back to your home country at all since receiving asylum, you will need to explain to USCIS why you did so (perhaps for an urgent matter that outweighed the risks) and show that the underlying risk of persecution on your asylum application was real.
+The basis of an asylum application is that the applicant fears persecution in his or her home country, and when that person regularly travels there, it appears that the fear and the risk of persecution were actually low.
+If you have traveled back to your home country at all since receiving asylum, you will need to explain to USCIS why you did so (perhaps for an urgent matter that outweighed the risks) and show that the underlying risk of persecution on your asylum application was real.

-When trying to explain to USCIS why you travelled back to your home country, think about the reasons for your travel and the precautions you took while you were there.
+When trying to explain to USCIS why you traveled back to your home country, think about the reasons for your travel and the precautions you took while there.
 For example, let's say that a year or two (or more) after you received lawful permanent residence, the conditions in your home country changed and you no longer faced a risk of returning.
 Perhaps your government was in the middle of a civil war when you came to the United States, but now the war has ended and the different political parties are working together peacefully, making it safe for you to visit.
-If such a fact pattern applies to you, gather country-conditions reports and news articles showing the safer country conditions around the time you travelled.
+If such a fact pattern applies to you, gather country-conditions reports and news articles showing the safer country conditions around the time you traveled.

-Or, maybe it is still very dangerous for you to visit your home country, but you had to go for serious personal reasons, such as the grave illness of a close relative.
-In this case, you should explain to USCIS the precautions you took to protect yourself while you were there, such as remaining in hiding during your trip, using a different name, or wearing a disguise while you were out in public.
+Or, maybe it is still dangerous for you to visit your home country, but you had to go for serious personal reasons, such as the grave illness of a close relative.
+In this case, you should explain to USCIS the precautions you took to protect yourself while there, such as remaining in hiding during your trip, using a different name, or wearing a disguise while out in public.
 Write a declaration that describes all of your efforts, have friends or family members who were with you write letters on your behalf, or provide photos that show where you where you hid or your disguise.

-If neither of the above examples apply to you, think about why you travelled to your home country, and prepare to show USCIS why that travel did not undercut your initial asylum eligibility.
+If neither of the above examples apply to you, think about why you traveled to your home country, and prepare to show USCIS why that travel did not undercut your initial asylum eligibility.
 Provide copies of any documentation that further proves your explanation.

-If you failed to register for the Selective Service, read this Nolo article discussing “Naturalization Eligibility for Men Who Failed to Register With the Selective Service”to determine whether you can still apply for naturalization.
+If you failed to register for the Selective Service, read Naturalization Eligibility for Men Who Failed to Register With the Selective Service to determine whether you can still apply for naturalization.